Power law creep and delayed failure of gels and fibrous materials under stress: Model

 So far, we have described the model as though the strain rate $\gdot(t)$ were the same for all elements.
 In fact, to allow for strain localisation during material failure, we consider an array of $S$ streamlines stacked across the flow gradient direction $y$ of a shear cell of gap width $L_y$, with $M$ elastoplastic elements on each streamline~\cite{fielding2009shear}.
 Imposing force balance then allows us to calculate the shear rate profile $\gdot(y,t)$, which becomes highly heterogeneous as the sample yields.
 We do this via two different algorithms.
 The first considers a solvent stress of small viscosity $\eta=0.05$, additive to the elastoplastic stress~\cite{barlow2020ductile}, giving a total stress $\Sigma=\sigma+\eta\gdot$.
 The second has $\eta=0$~\cite{fielding2009shear}.
 The results shown are converged to the limit $\eta\to 0$, suited to the relevant experimental regime, $\eta\ll k\tau_0$.
 The $\eta=0$ algorithm was needed only to obtain the scaling of shear rate with time in the final tertiary regime, as the gel finally breaks completely.
 To seed the formation of strain bands, we initialise our creep simulations with a small heterogeneity: $\tw\to \tw\left[1+\epsilon \cos(2\pi y/L_y)\right]$.
+Indeed, in physical practice, most rheometers seed slight heterogeneity due to device curvature.
+For a fuller discussion of other possible sources of heterogeneity that might seed band formation, see Ref.~\cite{moorcroft2014shear}.

-We choose units in which the attempt time $\tau_0$, local modulus $k=1$ and gap width $L_y=1$.
+We choose units in which the attempt time $\tau_0=1$, local modulus $k=1$ and gap width $L_y=1$.
 We also set $x_{\rm g}=1$, thereby setting typical local yield strains of order unity.
 Unless otherwise stated we use $S=10$ streamlines with $M=100,000$ elements per streamline, a perturbation amplitude $\epsilon=0.1$, and numerical time-step $dt=0.01$.
 Parameters explored are then the imposed stress $\sig$, the waiting time $\tw$, and the noise temperature $x$.